rasterio/rasterio/_sources/intro.txt

 ----------

-Rasterio is written with a question in mind: what would it be like to have a geospatial data abstraction in the Python standard library?.
+Rasterio is written with a question in mind: what would it be like to have a geospatial data abstraction in the Python standard library?
 GDAL's raster data model has unique qualities but is not too special to be expressed using standard Python language features.
 Rasterio uses fewer classes specific to GDAL and more ordinary mappings, sequences, and generators.